jeffreyevans/spatialEco/README.md

     fuzzySum - Calculates the fuzzy sum of a vector

     gaussian.kernel - Creates a Gaussian Kernel of specified size and sigma

+	geo.buffer - Buffers data in geographic coordinate space using a temporary projection

     group.pdf - Creates a probability density plot of y for each group of x

     hexagons - Create hexagon polygon “fishnet” of defined size and extent.